Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach

-Figure \ref{fig:Enriched_Scatter} shows both the coarse-grained complexity and the signal-to-noise ratio (SNR), and the relationship between them, for the EMU-PS zoo sub-sample inclusive of the enrichment sample (n=1627).
-The SNR is calculated as the reciprocal of the coefficient of variation for the channel intensity values as outlined in S19 and section \ref{sec:complexity_calc}.
-As frames contain predominantly channel values close to zero, these ratios are typically well below unity.
-The rationale for adopting this metric is discussed further in section \ref{sec:errors}.
+Figure \ref{fig:Enriched_Scatter} shows both the coarse-grained complexity and the SNR \footnote{The SNR is calculated as the reciprocal of the coefficient of variation for the channel intensity values as outlined in S19 and section \ref{sec:complexity_calc}.
+As frames contain predominantly channel values close to zero, these ratios are typically well below unity.}, and the relationship between them, for the EMU-PS zoo sub-sample inclusive of the enrichment sample (n=1627).
 The figure also shows the classification of frames derived through consensus from EMU in the Anomaly Zoo.
 We see that frames evaluated as containing an anomalous object by consensus are measured as having larger coarse-grained complexity and SNR values, with all anomalous objects having complexity values greater than 14,000 bytes and an SNR ratio greater than 0.14.
 The figure also shows that the concentration of frames with complex and anomalous zoo labels increases in the tail above the 99.5th percentile, a complexity value of approximately 17,000 bytes.

-Table \ref{tab:miscresults} shows that completeness in the zoo sub-sample above a complexity threshold of 14,000 bytes is 1.00 , equivalent to 100\% retention of anomalous objects, however the false positive rate of 0.37 results in an informedness of 0.63.
+Table \ref{tab:miscresults} shows that Recall in the zoo sub-sample above a complexity threshold of 14,000 bytes is 1.00 , equivalent to 100\% retention of anomalous objects, however the false positive rate of 0.37 results in an Informedness of 0.63.
 The false positive rate here is measured based on the proportion of frames not containing anomalous objects by consensus that fall above the threshold.
-The results show that when an SNR threshold of 0.14 is incorporated, the completeness remains at 1.00, however the false positive rate reduces to 0.17 resulting in an informedness of 0.83.
+The results show that when an SNR threshold of 0.14 is incorporated, the Recall remains at 1.00, however the false positive rate reduces to 0.17 resulting in an Informedness of 0.83.
 The rationale for including the SNR is discussed further when considering classification errors in section \ref{sec:errors}.

 In order to segment frames containing anomalous sources, and reduce the false positive rate, we fit (based on visual inspection) a function as the catalogue boundary in terms of the complexity $C(f(x))$ and SNR.
 This is illustrated in Fig.~\ref{fig:Enriched_Scatter} as an exponential curve where truth labels were defined using consensus votes from zoo classifications.
 The functional catalogue boundary can also be expressed in terms of a log ratio adjustment of a lower bound complexity value for anomalous frames